danial-k/docker-intro/gradle/README.md

 ```

 # Building deployment container
-To publish the application as a self-contained image with a Debian base image, use the (Dockerfile)[Dockerfile] for this project (placed outside the app directory):
+To publish the application as a self-contained image with a Debian base image, use the [Dockerfile](Dockerfile) for this project (placed outside the app directory):
 ```shell
 docker build -t gradle-gcc:1.0.0 .
 ```

-This will send all files in the current directory to the Docker daemon's build context (excluding paths specified in (.dockerignore)[.dockerignore]), then create and tag the image.
+This will send all files in the current directory to the Docker daemon's build context (excluding paths specified in [.dockerignore](.dockerignore) ), then create and tag the image.
 Once the image has been built, run with:
 ```shell
 docker run gradle-gcc:1.0.0
 ```